AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 >[!NOTE]
 >
->Product Recommendation metrics are optiimized for Luma storefronts.
+>Product Recommendation metrics are optimized for Luma storefronts.
 If your storefront is non-Luma based, how the metrics track data depends on how you [implement the event collection](events.md).

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Product Recommendations** to display the _Product Recommendations_ workspace.